 Experts advise that heavy drinkers should reduce the amount they drink progressively to avoid developing severe high blood pressure.

 If you wish to quit alcohol to lower your blood pressure, consult your doctor first.

 Your doctor will give you the best advice on what to do avoid developing high blood pressure.

 Below, we outline eight fantastic tips to help you prevent high blood pressure.
-All of these tips are relatively simple to implement into your daily lives:
+All of these tips are relatively simple to implement in your daily lives:

 As discussed above, alcohol consumption is among the top causes of high blood pressure.
-Therefore, if you want to stabilize your blood pressure, then you need to cut back on alcohol consumption.
+Therefore, if you want to stabilise your blood pressure, then you need to cut back on alcohol consumption.